 Tip: For a detailed explanation of these four options, please refer to the Modeler tutorial.

-7. Grant read/write access for all the necessary Members.
+7. Grant read/write access to all the necessary Members.

 8. Click OK.

-Note: By giving a user write access to a Dimension Member, you are implicitly giving them read access as well.
+Note: By giving a user write access to a Dimension Member, you are implicitly giving them read access.